BuildTheEarth/docs/source/guide/discord-roles.rst

 Provides support for the modpack, minecraft issues or the project in the support channel.
 They also write support documentation like this Wiki and the Builders Guidebook.

-To become a Support apply here: `Support Application <links:Support Application>`_ (The applications are always open for one week followed by 3 weeks of closed application)
+To become a Support apply here: `Support Application`_ (The applications are always open for one week followed by 3 weeks of closed application)

 **What we look for:** People that like to help others.
 Some techical knowledge can be helpful.